SammyKrosoft/Configure-Windows-Disk-and-Volume-with-Integrity-Streams/README.md

 # Setting Integrity Streams After or While Formatting a Volume

-## Prior to format the disk if the new partition is not created yet you can use powershell or diskmgmt.msc to create a new one.
+## Prior to format the disk if the new partition is not created yet you can use powershell or diskmgmt.msc to create a new one

 > **NOTE**: If a partition is already created, move to next section.